 - Social media profiles

-I’ll tell you a secret: many businesses stop at the basic NAP and wonder why their citations aren’t moving the needle.
-The directories that allow you to add photos, detailed descriptions, and operating hours—like chamber of commerce directories that offer customizable listings—provide significantly more value.
+Here’s a secret: many businesses stop at the basic NAP and wonder why their citations aren’t moving the needle.
+The directories that let you add photos, detailed descriptions, and operating hours, like chamber of commerce directories that offer customizable listings, provide far more value.
 Why?
 Because they give potential customers more reasons to trust you and give search engines more data points to verify your business information.

-My experience with a local plumbing company illustrates this perfectly.
+A local plumbing company I worked with shows this well.
 They had citations on about 30 directories, but most were bare-bones listings with just name, address, and phone.
 When we enhanced their top 15 citations with photos, detailed service descriptions, and accurate hours, their Google Business Profile views increased by 47% in six weeks.
-That’s the difference between treating citations as a checkbox exercise versus treating them as mini-marketing opportunities.
+That’s the difference between treating citations as a checkbox exercise and treating them as small marketing opportunities.

-Now, back to our topic.
+Back to our topic.
 NAP consistency is where most businesses completely botch their citation strategy.
-And honestly, I get it—keeping every single mention of your business identical across dozens of platforms sounds tedious.
-But search engines are remarkably picky about this stuff.
+And I get it: keeping every single mention of your business identical across dozens of platforms sounds tedious.
+But search engines are remarkably picky about this.
 They use citations to verify your business information, and when they encounter conflicting data, they don’t know which version to trust.

 What does consistency actually mean?
 It means your business name should be formatted identically everywhere.
 If your official business name is “Smith & Sons Plumbing Ltd,” you can’t list it as “Smith and Sons Plumbing” on one directory and “Smith & Sons Plumbing Limited” on another.
-The ampersand versus “and,” the abbreviation versus full word—these details matter more than you’d think.
+The ampersand versus “and,” the abbreviation versus the full word: these details matter more than you’d think.

 Key insight: Even minor inconsistencies like using “Street” versus “St.” or including a full postcode versus a partial one can confuse search algorithms and dilute the value of your citations.

-Here’s a practical tip: create a master document with your exact NAP information formatted precisely as it should appear everywhere.
+A practical tip: create a master document with your exact NAP information formatted precisely as it should appear everywhere.
 Include your business name with proper punctuation, your address with the exact abbreviations you’ll use, and your phone number in a consistent format (with or without country code, with or without dashes).
-Then, religiously use this exact formatting for every single citation you create or claim.
+Then use this exact formatting for every citation you create or claim.

 Right, so we’ve covered the basics, but there’s another layer to this onion.
 Citations come in two flavours: structured and unstructured.
-Understanding the difference helps you prioritize where to focus your citation-building efforts.
+Knowing the difference helps you decide where to focus your citation-building efforts.

-Unstructured citations, on the other hand, are mentions of your business in less predictable contexts—blog posts, news articles, press releases, or social media posts.
-These citations don’t follow a standardized format, which makes them harder for search algorithms to identify and verify, but they’re still valuable, particularly for brand awareness and authority building.
+Unstructured citations are mentions of your business in less predictable contexts: blog posts, news articles, press releases, or social media posts.
+These citations don’t follow a standard format, which makes them harder for search algorithms to identify and verify, but they’re still valuable, particularly for brand awareness and authority building.

 | Aspect | Structured Citations | Unstructured Citations |